 - (1) Prior to closure of the composting facility, the owner or operator must submit to the Department and place in the operating record, a notice of intent to close. - (2) The owner or operator must begin closure of the composting facility no later than 30 days after the date of which composting activities cease. - (3) The owner or operator must complete closure activities in accordance with the closure plan within 180 days after the date of which composting activities cease. - (4) All remaining solid waste shall be removed from the site and disposed of at a municipal solid waste landfill permitted by the Department, and, if necessary, the site shall be stabilized to prevent the migration of sediment off-site due to stormwater runoff.

-Statutory Authority: Code of Alabama 1975, §§22-27-9 and 22-27-12.

-History: April 3, 2012.
+Statutory Authority: Code of Ala.
+1975, §\$22-27-9, 22-27-12.
+History: New Rule: Filed February 28, 2012; effective April 3, 2012.